 Rather than an undefined approach like, “I want a VA to help me grow and save time”, be specific.
 Do you have a newsletter that should go out like clockwork every week or month, but don’t have the time?
 Do you want to experience an inbox zero system?
 Take the time to ask yourself these questions.

 What do you really need help with?
 Understanding this will allow you to work out exactly what kind of support your business needs as well as the skill set, experience and knowledge required when ready to outsource to a Virtual Assistant.
 Knowing what you want from the get-go will get you off to a strong start.
 Begin by prioritising your tasks and priorities before outsourcing to a virtual assistant.

 What are the benefits of collaborating with a VA?

 Think about it, if you are spending all your precious time working in your business instead of on it, how are you fueling your business growth?
-Working with a Virtual Assistance comes with many benefits for small business owners looking to grow, work smarter and save time.
+How are you attending to your wellbeing, family and other commitments.
+Working with a Virtual Assistant comes with many benefits for small business owners looking to grow, work smarter and save time.

 - Flexible working